suzyahyah/suzyahyah.github.io/_posts/2025-07-30-Thoughts-On-MCP2.0.md

-#### **What MCP is about**
+#### **MCP from a functional point of view**

 We want to give LLM-Agents the ability to execute functions to overcome their limitations.

 But this is ridiculously dangerous.
 If you give code execution control to an LLM or allow it to access an SDK (e.g., allow it to do `code.eval()`), there must be endless checks on what actually gets executed.
+The entire Google Drive API which has been exposed to human programmers may be more than what we’d like an LLM to be able to execute.

-We might say that we only give Agents read access (`GET`, no `POST`), but sometimes we do want to let Agents have some write access if we know those can happen reliably.
+Perhaps we only give Agents read access (`GET`, no `POST`), but sometimes we want Agents to have some write access if we know those can happen reliably.
 Meaning, we need to control the kinds of write access they have gradually.
-The entire Google Drive API which has been exposed to human programmers may be more than what we’d like an LLM to be able to execute.

 Hence a LLM-safe-access wrapper needs to be constructed to expose a subset of the full APIs and SDKs that we are prepared for Agents to hit.

+The wrapper itself is thin.
+For instance, the following weather-mcp tool exposes `get_alert` and nothing else, no delete_forecast, no admin endpoints.

+{% highlight python %}
+from fastmcp import FastMCP
+import httpx

+mcp = FastMCP("weather")

+@mcp.tool
+def get_alerts(state: str) -> str:
+    """Active weather alerts for a US state (read-only).""" r = httpx.get(f"https://api.weather.gov/alerts/active?area={state}",
+                  headers={"User-Agent": "mcp-demo"})
+    return r.text

+if __name__ == "__main__":
+    mcp.run()  # stdio by default

+{% endhighlight %}

 <br>